jamesgleave/DeepDockingGUI/README.md

 ## What is Deep Docking?
 Deep docking (DD) is a deep learning-based tool developed to accelerate docking-based virtual screening.
-Using NVIDIA's own Autodock-GPU,  one can screen extensive chemical libraries like ZINC15 (containing > 1.3 billion molecules) 50 times faster than typical docking.
 For further details into the processes behind DD, please refer to our paper (https://doi.org/10.1021/acscentsci.0c00229).
+This repository provides a user-friendly, open-source GUI version based on Autodock-GPU docking that allows to run and analyze DD campaigns on a SLURM cluster.

 ## Prerequisites
 #### Remote Computer (cloud, cluster, ...):